 Willingway gave me hope and saved my life in May of 2007.
 It has been ten years, and I still carry with me the people and the experiences from my time in Statesboro.
 I wouldn’t trade my path for anything in the world, and I am grateful that I had the incredible opportunity to begin my journey of sobriety at Willingway Hospital.

-I am the parent of one of the former patients and I cannot tell you how thankful I am for Willingway.
-I spent five days in the family program and came away feeling loved by everyone and my son felt the love during his whole experience.
+I am the parent of one of the former clients, and I cannot tell you how thankful I am for Willingway.
+I spent five days in the family program and came away feeling loved by everyone, and my son felt the love during his whole experience.
 I would not hesitate to recommend this wonderful facility to anyone who needs the help.

 This place saved my life and taught me how to start living it.
 They told me alcohol wasn’t my problem, I was.
 I get that today.
 I will be forever grateful to the staff at the hospital, outpatient, and extended care.
 My life is worth living today because of the care these people gave me.

 It is a place where the absolute best in the field of addiction can be found.
-It will forever hold a place in my heart, because being a patient there saved my life.
+It will forever hold a place in my heart, because being a client there saved my life.

 My name is Trish, and I can never repay everyone at Willingway for giving me my son back.
 Not only did they help save his life, but they gave him a future of hope, an awesome support system, and the courage to interact and be of service to others.
 When we walked through the doors of Willingway, my son was so near death and he looked at me and said “Mom, I pray my old life is going to get better.”
 Here we are three years later and he says “My old life was not made better, but I was given an entirely new and wonderful life.”
 From the time he was admitted to Willingway until today, it has been an amazing journey.
 A journey that has not only changed my son’s life, but mine as well.
 Willingway holds the solution to a problem, hope for the hurting, and the promise of a great future for all who enter their doors.
 God bless you all!